idibau/cs2bim/README.md

 Some properties of this python project can be configured using the config.yml file.
 The configuration has different sections/topics:
 - postgis configuration: Connection to the database with the cadastral data.
-- swiss topo configuration: Connection to the service that provides terrain data.
+- DTM configuration: Connection to the service that provides terrain data.
 - tin configuration: Configurations for the creation and treatment of tins.
 - ifc configuration: Configurations of the resulting ifc file.

+- [ ] - as it should be possible to use different terrain data models, keep this generic (DTM configuration), so that a canton could connect their own model if they so wish

 ## Configuration parameters (overview)